decipher2k/Windows-AI-Assistant/README.md

 After starting the application, a tray icon is being added.
 Doubleclick on it to configure the settings.<br>
 Setup the API keys and other informations using the "Settings" buttons.<br>
 <br>
-A green point on the tray icon means that speech is being recorded.<br>
+A green point on the tray icon means that speech has been recorded.<br>
 A blue point means that the recorded text has been sent to the Chat AI.
 <br>